 Green Head offers both beach and offshore fishing and there are areas to suit all fishing enthusiasts from complete novices through to more experienced fishers with a catch bucket list.

-Located just off Indian Ocean Drive between the towns of Leeman and Green Head this unique nature-based camp offers recreational and ecological experiences, perfect for a relaxing break.
+Located just off Indian Ocean Drive between the towns of Leeman and Green Head, Milligan Island Camping Node is a unique, nature-based camp offering recreational and ecological experiences, perfect for a relaxing break.

 There are 36 campsites set in natural bushland and a short walk from the beach.
 There are shade shelters, picnic settings and eco-toilets.
 There is no fresh water or power available at this site.
 Camping is $15 per night, payable to the Shire Ranger or camp host, and a maximum stay of 2 nights applies.
 Pets are permitted but must be kept on a lead, no campfires are permitted at any time of year and there is no camping outside of designated areas.

 With its stunning natural assets and quiet coastal lifestyle, it’s no wonder that Green Head is the inspirational backdrop for many artistic endeavours.
 The town itself has many art pieces scattered around as you walk or drive through and there are two galleries that are open to the public (check their opening hours or make an appointment to visit).
 Deb O’Brien is a wonderful coastal landscape artist whose coastal seascapes at Green Head Gallery are poignant and reflective.
-Click here for her website and contact details.
 Adrian and Irene Toomey’s Blue Ocean Gallery is situated opposite Dynamite Bay with displays of artworks in various formats in their gallery space and outdoor sculpture park.
 There is also a mini golf course on site – the whole family will enjoy this visit!